pnp/powershell/documentation/Set-PnPSiteScript.md

 * SharePoint: Access to the SharePoint Tenant Administration site

-Updates an existing Site Script on the current tenant.
+Updates an existing site script on the current tenant.

 ## SYNTAX